General Medical and Preventative Health Care

-Asthma Many asthmatics put up with poor asthma control.
+- Asthma Many asthmatics put up with poor asthma control.
 If you use your blue reliever more than twice per week or you find yourself coughing, wheezing or feeling short of breath, you need an asthma review.
-Please book in to see Karen or Pippa, our asthma nurses.
+Please book in to see Karen, our asthma nurse.

-Cervical screening.
-Karen, Robyn, Pippa and Anna are the clinics qualified nurse smear takers.
+- Cervical screening.
+Karen, Robyn, Joey, Sarah and Anna are the clinics qualified nurse smear takers.
 Some evening clinics available.

-Skin cancer is particularly common in New Zealand.
-A spot check should be carried out every year or two, especially in fair skinned people.
-Any new skin spots that are unusual should be checked out as soon as possible.
-Dr Tim Farquharson and Dr John Carter are both trained in dermoscopy.
+New Zealand and Australia has the highest rates of skin cancers and melanoma in the world.
+A full skin check should be carried out every year or two, especially in fair skinned patients.
+Any new skin spots that are unusual or changing should be checked by a doctor as soon as possible.

 Zolendronate (Aclasta) Infusions

-When you have tests ordered you should clarify with the doctor on how best to inform you of results, if necessary.
+We encourage you to sign up to level two of our patient portal as this will allow you to see your results.
 Our doctors check incoming results every day.
 Unfortunately we are not able to contact everyone regarding their results, and therefore do not routinely do so if they are normal.
 If you have significant abnormal results we will always endeavour to contact you, hence it is important that you keep all contact phone numbers (and address) up to date.
 However, if results are of a critical nature, or you have any skin lesions removed, and you don’t hear back from us within a week, you should ring to check your results with one of our nurses.
-The nurses are not qualitied to interpret the results in detail.
+The nurses are not qualified to interpret the results in detail.
 In some circumstances you may need to make an appointment with your doctor to have your results explained.